-At Kilo, Flynn, Billingsley, Trame, & Brown, P.C., Tim practices in all areas of civil litigation, including personal injury, wrongful death, automobile accident liability, trucking liability, construction defect, construction site accidents, product liability, employment, and commercial.
+At Kilo, Flynn, Billingsley, Trame, & Brown, P.C., Tim practices in all areas of civil litigation, including personal injury, wrongful death, premise liability, nursing home liability, medical malpractice, automobile accident liability, trucking liability, construction defect, construction site accidents, product liability, employment, and commercial.
 He also has considerable experience in complex insurance coverage questions.
 Additionally, Tim practices in the area of workers’ compensation, estate planning, family law, and business organization and formation.

 Tim received a Bachelor of Arts in political science and history from the University of Missouri – Columbia in 2001.
 He then received his Juris Doctorate from Saint Louis University School of Law in 2004, where he obtained a certificate from the William C. Wefel Center for Employment Law.
-He is a member of the St. Louis University High School Alumni Board, the Loyola Academy of St. Louis Junior Board, and the Board of Adjustment for the City of Kirkwood.
+He has served as a member of the St. Louis University High School Alumni Board, the Loyola Academy of St. Louis Junior Board, and the Board of Adjustment for the City of Kirkwood.
+Currently, he is a member of the St. Gerard Majella School Board

-A lifelong resident of St. Louis, Tim resides in Kirkwood with his wife and two children.
+A lifelong resident of St. Louis, Tim resides in Des Peres with his wife and three children.

 Donald L. O’Keefe and Timothy W. Callahan, Something More than What?
 A Primer for the Missouri Lawyer.